 - carrier current over power lines,

 - covert video spycams with internal SD cards,

-These eavesdropping devices may be secreted in hollow walls, behind false ceilings, in or on furniture, fixtures and other common items which have a legitimate place in the room, such as: computers, power strips, radios and clocks.
+These eavesdropping devices may be secreted in hollow walls, behind false ceilings, in or on furniture, fixtures, and other common items that have a legitimate place in the room, such as: computers, power strips, radios and clocks.

 3. TSCM Inspection Process — Technical Steps

 Surveillance devices do not have to be transmitting, or even turned on, for us to discover them.
 The Non-Linear Junction Detection instrumentation we use can detect bugs operating in their standby mode, on timers, or even with dead batteries.